 Source: Alex Irpan

-With so much cutting edge research focused on advancing Reinforcement Learning, expect some of these kinks to get ironed out over time as the potential for RL grows.
+With so much cutting edge research focused on advancing reinforcement learning, expect some of these kinks to get ironed out over time as the potential for RL grows.

 Frameworks and Packages